ZeligLuo/e_learning_flutter/README.md

 ## Getting Started

 Backend PHP: https://github.com/ZeligLuo/flutter-elearning-app-api.git
-How to start backend server with local host:
+<br>How to start backend server with local host:
 - Download and open xampp (Then start Apache and MySQL)
 - In the Laravel-admin source code, run CLI 'php artisan serve'